unam3/docs/src/guide/scaling-up/testing.md

 ## Overview {#overview}

 We will briefly discuss what each of these are, how they can be implemented for Vue applications, and provide some general recommendations.
+-->

 ## Unit Testing {#unit-testing}

+Unit tests will catch issues with a function's business logic and logical correctness.

 Unit tests are written to verify that small, isolated units of code are working as expected.
 A unit test usually covers a single function, class, composable, or module.
-Unit tests focus on logical correctness and only concern themselves with a small portion of the application's overall functionality.
 They may mock large parts of your application's environment (e.g. initial state, complex classes, 3rd party modules, and network requests).

-In general, unit tests will catch issues with a function's business logic and logical correctness.

 Take for example this `increment` function: